dorkamotorka/QuantumKeyExchange/README.md

 ![image](https://user-images.githubusercontent.com/48418580/150874277-2da17f5b-dff9-4f57-ac92-e2166a087543.png)

-The last two polarization are mentioned to avoid any confusion later on.
+The last two polarization are mentioned to avoid any confusion later on (once we introduce sub-types of polarizations).

 For the case of QKE we will consider linear polarization.
 Its "sub-types" are **rectilinear** or **diagonal** polarization. <br>
 Rectilinear polarization and its correspoding qubit state are chosen as: **horizontal |0>** and **vertical |1>**.